 Documents You Need When Asking for a Divorce

 These documents must usually be attached to an application for divorce:

 - spouses’ marriage certificate

 - spouses’ marriage contract, if there is one

 In some cases, other documents are needed too:

-- any judgments involving youth protection
+- any youth protection judgments involving the couple’s child

 - any agreement with the Director of Youth Protection